 Karen State is a region that borders Thailand in the south of Burma.
 My nine siblings and I were raised in the jungles.
 My family is primarily rice farmers, yet like many families, we had other responsibilities.
-My father was a former Karen Resistance soldier turned elected official, desiring to work at bringing peace and freedom to the people of Burma.
+My father was a former Karen resistance soldier, who became an elected official, desiring to work at bringing peace and freedom to the people of Burma.
 My mother was a nurse giving aid, safety, and shelter to the sick and injured that were often brought into our jungle home.

 The worst years were between 1994 and 2006.
 A heavy presence of government troops moved into our region, occupying our villages and burning our homes, churches, and crops.
 We were all forced to flee and conceal ourselves in the jungle, or else face an unknown fate which might include torture, rape, forced manual labor, or death.
 Land mines placed by the Burmese army often awaited the unfortunate villagers who tried to return to their homes.

 My mother and sisters attempted to flee to the refugee camp in 2006 with hundreds of others seeking safety, yet most were denied by the Thai border authorities, who felt the camps were already filled beyond maximum capacity.
-My mother, brothers, and sisters instead sought refuge in an internally displaced people (IDP) camp on the Burmese side of the border, yet even these were not safe from government attacks.
-It was here that my family received assistance from a humanitarian organization called the Free Burma Rangers (FBR).
+My mother, brothers, and sisters instead sought refuge in a camp for internally displaced people on the Burmese side of the border, yet even these were not safe from government attacks.
+It was here that my family received assistance from a humanitarian organization called the FBR.

 In 2011, I had the opportunity to come to Lancaster, Pa., as a refugee.
 It was a difficult decision, but I accepted the opportunity, believing that it would one day put me in a better position to help my people, my country, and my family.